zhiqwang/yolort/README.md

 - The implementation of `yolov5` borrow the code from [ultralytics](https://github.com/ultralytics/yolov5).
 - This repo borrows the architecture design and part of the code from [torchvision](https://github.com/pytorch/vision).

-## 🌟 Contributing
+## 🤗 Contributing

 We appreciate all contributions.
 If you are planning to contribute back bug-fixes, please do so without any further discussion.
-If you plan to contribute new features, utility functions or extensions, please first open an issue and discuss the feature with us.
-BTW, leave a star if you liked it, this means a lot to me :)
+If you plan to contribute new features, utility functions or extensions, please first open an issue and discuss the feature with us. *BTW, leave a 🌟 if you liked it, this means a lot to us* :)